adrianzh/SUSS-ICT/README.md

 # SUSS-ICT
 Code that might help future student
 ## To note for all
+- Question can be gotten from your student portal
 - Remember to rename the csv file for the ipynb to work